The Last Week at Optimum Health is the Best Week

 OHI offers classes on an array of topics from digestive health to sprouting and growing to gardening to relaxation, among many.
 It also provides a scientific, balanced uncooked diet comprised of organically grown living foods, fermented foods, and wheatgrass juice.
 It includes a strong emphasis on colon cleansing using enemas, colonics if desired, and implants of wheatgrass juice at very specific intervals, as well as having massage therapy, beauty spa, and a chiropractor available on site.
 A lot of attention is paid to physical exercise, breathing exercises, and emotional and mental cleansing and harmonizing as well

 In a way, the grind is over, and the strategy of the first two weeks is becoming more apparent.
-The OHI class regime is important because it keeps you moving, and keeps you interested in spite of how really bad you might feel on any given day.
-By attending classes, you have an opportunity to get at least some moral support from your cohort, and getting up and out of your room is sometimes half the battle to getting to the juicing room.
-Believe me, I know that some days you would rather just stay in bed and 'buzzzzz'.
+The OHI class regime is important because it keeps you moving and keeps you interested in spite of how really bad you might feel on any given day.
+By attending classes, you have an opportunity to get at least some moral support from your cohort and getting up and out of your room is sometimes half the battle to getting to the juicing room.
+Believe me, I know that some days you would rather just stay in bed and snooze.

 Anyway, to get on with it, what do you do during this third week?
 The OHI program certainly does not let you rest on your laurels.
-There is the usual exercise class in the morning, the meal schedule is exactly the same, but it seems the classes are a lot more intimate.
-Not only are there generally less people now, and those that remain you are getting to know much better, but the interaction with instructors is also much more 'personal'.
-Staff and instructors have a story to share, and have seen a lot of people in the OHI environment.
-Now you begin to really hear some amazing stories of health, healing and rejuvenation.
+There is the usual exercise class in the morning, the meal schedule is exactly the same, but the classes are a lot more intimate.
+Not only are there generally fewer people now, and those that remain you are getting to know much better, but the interaction with instructors is also much more personal.
+Staff and instructors have a story to share and have seen a lot of people in the OHI environment.
+Now you begin to really hear some amazing stories of health, healing, and rejuvenation.